Last updated on August 11th, 2021 at 01:24 pm

 Why is Pablo Escobar idolized?

-Pablo Escobar was not a saint, but the image of this man is admired by many Colombians and foreigners.
-That’s because Pablo is known as a good person by hundreds of people.
+Pablo Escobar was not a saint, but many Colombians and foreigners admire the image of this man.
+That’s because hundreds of people know Pablo as a good person.
 The drug lord liked to pose as Robin Hood and helped those in need for years.

 He built parks, gave financial aid to the needy, and even built a neighborhood with more than 400 houses for the poorest.
 This neighborhood still exists and is called “Pablo Escobar” (we will talk about this place later).
 This led some Colombians to see Escobar as a saint and to visit his tomb in search of and pleading for a favor.

 This dilemma between demon and angel has aroused the admiration of tourists.
 Many travelers want to visit the most emblematic places that had a relationship with Escobar.
+If you are one of them, you can join a Pablo Escobar tour that will take you to his grave, his former residence, his prison, and other sites related to his life and death.
 For this reason, the famous “Narcotours” started in Medellín, during which tourists are taken to various important places in the life of the criminal.

 Undoubtedly, the interest sparked by Pablo Escobar has brought more negatives with it.
 But there are also positives that we want to highlight.
 Some of the pros and cons of tourism related to Pablo Escobar are: